Support Centre

 • any other matters prescribed by the PIPA Enforcement Decree.

-The PIPC may provide its opinions on a DPIA conducted by any public institution (Article 33(3) of the PIPA, Article 33(4) of the PIPA with the 2023 Amendments).
+The PIPC may provide its opinions on a DPIA conducted by any public institution (Article 33(4) of the PIPA).

 Exceptions

-A DPIA conducted by the National Assembly, the Court, the Constitutional Court, and the National Election Commission (including their affiliated entities) ('the Executive Bodies of South Korea') must be provided by the respective rules of the Executive Bodies of South Korea (Article 33(7) of the PIPA, Article 33(10) of the PIPA with the 2023 Amendments).
+A DPIA conducted by the Supreme Court and the National Election Commission (including their affiliated entities) (the Executive Bodies of South Korea) must be provided by the respective rules of the Executive Bodies of South Korea (Article 33(10) of the PIPA).

 7.5.
 Data protection officer appointment